d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 ═══════════

-  `sweep' provides a way to read SWI-Prolog documentation via the standard Emacs `help' user interface, akin to Emacs’ built-in `describe-function' (`C-h f') and `describe-variable' (`C-h v').
+  `sweep' provides a way to read SWI-Prolog documentation via the standard Emacs `help' user interface, akin to Emacs’s built-in `describe-function' (`C-h f') and `describe-variable' (`C-h v').
 For more information about Emacs `help' and its special major mode, `help-mode', see [Help Mode in the Emacs manual].